InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_3_intro_to_js/README.md

 # Section 1 | Tutorial 3 | Introduction to JS

-This introductory tutorial will focus primarily on helping you get your environment set up for future code development.

 The goals for this tutorial are:

 - to introduce interactivity into our websites.